 Back in June, the company that I work for decided to cut everybody’s hours and salary, because they aren’t making any money and they didn’t want to lay anybody off.
 It was a shitty situation, but I guess it was handled the best way it could have.
 Instead of laying off one or two employees, every employee got a pay cut.
 The good news: I don’t work Mondays anymore.
 The bad news: I don’t make very much money.

 In July, my friend Albert told me the Ford dealership he works at was looking for a shop cleanup person.
 It didn’t sound like very exciting work, but it paid more than minimum wage, and it offered convenient hours and a location close by.
 I decided to take the job, expecting to get around 10 hours per week.
-Instead, they have me working 20 hours a week, which is good for the money situation, but not so good for the time-and-social-life situation.
+Instead, they have me working 20 hours a week, which is good for the … Read the rest

 The trip was a success!
 We rode hard for four days and got to Montreal around 8pm on Monday June 30th.
 It was a lot of riding and a lot of work, but also a lot of fun.